Reading Goals Model Preference

 If you prefer to use the same setting for all of the classes listed, first, select Set All above the table.

-Then, in the window that opens, choose a setting.
-Select Apply to All.
+Then, in the window that opens, choose a setting in each drop-down list.
+Then, select Apply to All.

 - When you've finished choosing the preference settings, select Save Changes.
 Then, select < Back to go back to the list of preferences.